 Your customers want to know what goes on behind the scenes of your business.
 Try showing your audience parts of your business that they typically don’t get a chance to see.
 They’ll feel closer to your business if they understand your process and how your products or services come to be.

-Taza Chocolate’s Instagram account is a great example of how to show followers what happens behind the scenes of the business.
-They show their followers how they create their customers’ favorite products during the holidays.
-Their posts include photos of the staff at work and play, videos of the chocolate factory, holiday event photos, and beautiful product shots.
+A&J King’s Instagram account is a great example of how to show followers what happens behind the scenes of the business.
+Their posts include photos of the staff at work, videos of the bakery, and beautiful product shots.

 2. Your environment